harpreetsahota204/janus-vqa-fiftyone/README.md

 fiftyone plugins download https://github.com/harpreetsahota204/janus-vqa-fiftyone
 ```

-In order to use the plugin you need to have the following enviornment variable set:
+To use the plugin, you need to have the following environment variable set:

 ```python
 import os